-Harvard referencing, also called the Harvard style, is an author-year system that is widely used in academia.
+Harvard referencing, also called the Harvard style, is an author-year system that is widely used in academia for referencing.
 It requires putting the citation right after a sourced quote, thus referring directly to the reference list.
-It is one of several referencing and citation styles used for writing.
+It is one of several referencing and citation styles used for academic writing.

 The Harvard Referencing style uses the author-date model.
-This essentially means that the sources cited in an academic writing are referenced using the name of the author(s) and the date of publication and page number, for example: (Howard 2010, p.
+This essentially means that the sources cited in an academic writing piece are referenced using the name of the author(s), the date of publication and page number.
+For example: (Howard 2010, p.
 75).
 The remaining extra details about the source are thereafter provided in the list of references or bibliography at the end of the paper.

-While the Harvard referencing and APA citation styles are similar in their usage, they differ in a few ways.
-Their main differences is their domain of usage.
-Harvard referencing is used for humanities, natural or social sciences writings while the APA style is used for education, psychology, and science writings.
+Although the Harvard referencing and APA citation styles are similar in their usage, they differ in a few ways.
+Their main differences can be found in their domain of usage.
+Harvard referencing is used for humanities, natural or social sciences writings, whereas the APA style is used for education, psychology, and science writings.

 The examples below will help you to understand what is meant by the expression ‘author-year system’.
 With Harvard Referencing, each (direct and indirect) quote is directly followed by a short reference.